jylisadoney/intro-excel-2/README.md

 # Introduction to Excel: Part II

-Jekyll repository for the "Introduction to Excel: Part II" workshop at the University of Idaho Library.
+Jekyll repository for the "Introduction to Excel Part II: Advanced Functions, Charts, and Graphs" workshop at the University of Idaho Library.

 <link to repository>